Sammy has begun second grade!

 Lunchbox Snacks

-My girls (and guy) all loooooooove crackers, but geez la weez, they're expensive to buy!
+My girls (and guy) all love crackers, but geez la weez, they're expensive to buy!

-While I oftentimes give in to buying them, if I find the time to make a batch, this is my go-to cracker recipe.
+While I oftentimes give in to buying them, if I find the time to make a batch, I have an easy cracker recipe for you.

 If you're interested, I've recently made these and lowered the sugar to one tablespoon of coconut sugar and one tablespoon of molasses (adding in a bit more water, as needed), and the kids still loved them.